sait-lab/learn-git/git-branching.md

 rm -rf .git/hooks
 ```

-Open another terminal session and user `watch` command to observe the changes in `.git` folder.
+Open another terminal session and use `watch` command to observe the changes in `.git` folder.

 ```
 watch -n 1 tree .git